blwatkins/blwatkins.github.io/learn-to-code/version-control/git/_posts/2025-05-13-how-to-install-git.md

 ----

-This tutorial was last updated in Tuesday, May 13, 2025.
+This tutorial was last updated in Wednesday, May 14, 2025.